Research paper (NS190)

 The main body of the text will depend on the type of paper, but must be structured by means of sections and subsections.
 When needed, Appendices with auxiliary information may be added after the References.
 Finally, it is important to also be critical about one's own paper!

-3. Writing of a first complete draft; Submitting draft to supervisor cc course coordinator.
+4. Writing of a first complete draft; Submitting draft to supervisor, course coordinator and to the peer reviewer (fellow student)

-5. Student sends final version for grading to supervisor and course coordinator.
+7. Send final version for grading to supervisor and coordinator

-6. Supervisor sends proposed grade to course coordinator.
+8. Supervisor sends proposed grade to course coordinator;

-7. Evaluation of all papers by the course coordinator and final grading.
+9. Evaluation of all papers by the coordinator and final grading.

 Consult the schedule for the meetings.

-Here you can find the archive of the research papers written by former Nanoscience Top Master students.
+Here you can find the archive of the research papers written by former Nanoscience Top Master students from cohort 2003-2005 until cohort 2015-2017.